A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Introduction

 The remainder of this paper is organized as follows.
 We begin in Section~\ref{SecBackground} by formulating the class of regularized $M$-estimators that we consider, and then defining the notions of decomposability and restricted strong convexity.
-Section~\ref{SecMain} is devoted to the statement of our main result (Theorem~\ref{ThmMain}), and discussion of its consequences.
+Section~\ref{SecMain} is devoted to the statement of our main result (Theorem~\ref{ThmMain}) and discussion of its consequences.
 Subsequent sections are devoted to corollaries of this main result for different statistical models, including sparse linear regression (Section~\ref{SecSparseReg}) and estimators based on group-structured regularizers (Section~\ref{SecGroup}).
+A number of technical results are presented within the appendices in the supplementary file \cite{Neg12supp}.

-\section{Problem formulation and some key properties}
+\section{Problem Formulation and Some Key Properties}

-In this section, we begin with a precise formulation of the problem, and then develop some key properties of the regularizer and loss function.
+In this section we begin with a precise formulation of the problem, and then develop some key properties of the regularizer and loss function.

-\subsection{A family of $M$-estimators}
+\subsection{A Family of $M$-Estimators}

-Let \mbox{$\Zdata \defn \{Z_1, \hdots, Z_\numobs\}$} denote $\numobs$ identically distributed observations with marginal distribution $\mprob$, and suppose that we are interested in estimating some parameter $\theta$ of the distribution $\mprob$.
-Let \mbox{$\Loss: \ParamSet \times \mathcal{Z}^\numobs \rightarrow \real$} be a convex and differentiable loss function that, for a given set of observations $\Zcollect{\numobs}$, assigns a cost $\Loss(\betapar; \Zdata)$ to any parameter $\param \in \real^\pdim$.
-Let $\thetastar \in \arg \min \limits_{\theta \in \real^\pdim} \Risk(\theta)$ be any minimizer of the population risk \mbox{$\Risk(\theta) \defn \Exs_{\Zdata}[\Loss(\theta; \Zdata)]$}.
-In order to estimate this quantity based on the data $\Zcollect{\numobs}$, we solve the convex optimization problem
+Let ${Z_1^{n}}:=\{Z_1,\ldots, Z_\numobs\}$ denote $\numobs$ identically distributed observations with marginal distribution $\mprob$, and suppose that we are interested in estimating some parameter $\theta$ of the distribution $\mprob$.
+Let $\Loss\dvtx {\real^\pdim}\times\mathcal{Z}^\numobs\rightarrow\real$ be a convex and differentiable loss function that, for a given set of observations ${Z_1^{\numobs}}$, assigns a cost $\Loss(\betapar; {Z_1^{n}})$ to any parameter $\param\in\real^\pdim$.
+Let $\param^*\in\arg\min_{\theta\in \real^{\pdim}}\Risk(\theta)$ be any minimizer of the population risk $\Risk(\theta) := \Exs_{{Z_1^{n}}}[\Loss(\theta; {Z_1^{n}})]$.
+In order to estimate this quantity based on the data ${Z_1^{\numobs}}$, we solve the convex optimization problem